A sweet treat made with flour, milk and butter, polvorón is another legacy of Spanish colonialism.

-- When cool, mix together the flour, milk and sugar in a bowl.
+- When cool, sift together the flour, milk, sugar and salt into a bowl.
 Pour in the melted butter and mix until well-blended.

 - Fill the mold with the mixture.
 Use the back of a spoon to press the mixture into the mold to make sure it is firmly packed.